IhorNehrutsa/micropython/docs/library/machine.Counter.rst

             - if Pin.value() == 0: count down -1
             - if Pin.value() == 1: count up +1

-      - *filter_ns*\=value.
-Specifies an ns-value for the minimal time a signal has to be stable at the pulse input to be recognized.
-The largest value is port-specific and is the default.
-        If the specified value is greater than the largest value, then - largest value is used.
-        A value of 0 or negative sets the filter is switched off.
+      - *edge* specifies which edges of the input signal will be counted by the Counter:

+        - Counter.RISING : raise edges
+        - Counter.FALLING : fall edges
+        - Counter.RISING | Counter.FALLING : both edges

+      - *filter_ns* specifies a minimum period of time in nanoseconds that the source signal needs to be stable for a pulse to be counted.
+Implementations should use the longest filter supported by the hardware that is less than or equal to this value.
+The default 0 is no filter.

 Methods
 -------

-.. method:: Counter.init(keyword_arguments)
+.. method:: Counter.init(*, src, ...)

    Modify the settings of the Counter object.
 See the **Constructor** for details about the parameters.

 .. method:: Counter.deinit()

    Stops the Counter, disables interrupts and releases hardware resources used by the counter.
-   A Soft Reset deinitializes all Counter's objects.
+   A Soft Reset involve deinitializing all Encoder objects.

 .. method:: Counter.value([value])

-   Get (and optional set) the Counter value as a signed integer.
+   Get, and optionally set, the counter value as a signed integer.
+Implementations should aim to do the get and set atomically.
-   With no argument, the actual Counter value is returned.

-   With a single *value* argument the Counter is set to that value.